Caesar66/Mini-Projects-Python/README.md

  - **find_prime.py** : Application of Miller-Rabin and Fermat to see if a number is prime.
  - **find_subgroups.py** : An algorithm to used to find subgroups as per definition in group theory (https://en.wikipedia.org/wiki/Subgroup)
  - **word_refine.py** : A script that was used to format and extract words to a list so can be used in another code.
+ - **pigs.py** : a short script that analyses the pig mini-game in Mario Paper 64.